 Professional liability insurance covers liability for damages arising from the rendering of or failure to render professional services.
 Protect yourself and your Colorado or Denver business from claims not covered by commercial general liability coverage.
+Please contact Orcutt Insurance Group, a local independent agency, to start the quote process.

 Professional liability insurance, also referred to as professional indemnity insurance, protects professional personnel against negligence claims made by their patients or clients.
 Professionals who commonly turn to this type of liability insurance for coverage include consultants, architects, engineers, home inspectors, lawyers, physicians, real estate brokers and accountants – among others.
 Specific professional liability insurance carries different names depending on the profession.
 For example, professional liability insurance in the medical profession may be called medical malpractice insurance, while real estate brokers fall under errors and omissions insurance coverage.